semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

   # Determine when you want Semgrep to scan your code.
   # Use Option 1, 2, or both.
   #
-  # Option 1: Scan changed files in MRs, block on new issues only (existing
+  # Option 1: Scan changed files in MRs, only report new findings (existing
-  # issues ignored).
+  # findings ignored).
   - if: $CI_MERGE_REQUEST_IID
-  # Option 2: Scan all files on the default branch, block on any issues
+  # Option 2: Scan all files on the default branch, report any findings.
   # - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH

   variables: